bitslip6/rpi-gpu-hub75-matrix/readme.md

 imageRGB[((y*scene->width) +x *scene->stride)+1] = green;
 imageRGB[((y*scene->width) +x *scene->stride)+2] = blue;

-scene->bcm_mapper(scene, imageRGB);   // pass the imange buffer here. supports RGB with scene->stride = 3 and RGBA with scene->stride = 4
+// pass the image buffer here. supports RGB with scene->stride = 3 and RGBA with scene->stride = 4
+map_byte_image_to_bcm(sceme, imageRGB);

 calculate_fps(scene->fps);
 ```

-Users can update either 24bpp RGB or 32bpp RGBA frame buffers directly and then call scene->bcm_mapper() after rendering
+Users can update either 24bpp RGB or 32bpp RGBA frame buffers directly and then call map_byte_image_to_bcm after rendering
 a new frame.
 Calling this method will translate the RGB data to BCM bit data.
 BCM data is organized as a multi dimensional
 array of uint32_t data.
 Each uint32_t stores a bitmask for the r1,r2,g1,g2,b1,b2 pins for the current pixel's bit-plane.
 There
 is no need to call any other functions as the "render_forever()" code pulls directly from this buffer.